RE-SS3D/SS3D/README.md

 ## CONTRIBUTING:

-[CONTRIBUTING.md](CONTRIBUTING.md) contains the information regarding technical contributions, including what version of Unity the project uses, how to set-up and run the project, reporting bugs, pull requests, and styling code.
+[CONTRIBUTING.md](CONTRIBUTING.md) contains the information regarding technical contributions, including what version of Unity the project uses, how to set up and run the project, reporting bugs, pull requests, and styling code.

 [https://ss3d.space/contribute/](https://ss3d.space/contribute/) has a breakdown of the different contribution types (including art assets) with links to helpful guides and todo boards, making contributing art assets a lot easier for new contributors.

 ## LICENSING:

-**This project and it's code** fall under the **[MIT](LICENSE-CODE.md)** license.
+**This project and its code** fall under the **[MIT](LICENSE-CODE.md)** license.

 **All asset contributions** fall under the **[CC BY-NC-SA 4.0](LICENSE-ASSETS.md)** license.